aearly/icepick/README.md

 ### freeze(collection)

 Recursively freeze a collection and all its child collections with `Object.freeze()`.
-Values that are not Arrays or Objects will be ignored.
+Values that are not plain Arrays or Objects will be ignored, including objects created with custom constructors (e.g. `new MyClass()`).
 Does not allow reference cycles.

 ```javascript
 var coll = {